-The green and blue network consists of a variety of elements, from largescale open spaces (e.g. parks), connecting corridors and links (footpaths, cycleways and waterways) right down to small-scale features (e.g. hedgerows, amenity spaces, gaps/infill spaces and landscaped elements within developments).
+The green and blue network consists of a variety of elements, from large-scale open spaces (e.g. parks), connecting corridors and links (Footpaths, cycleways and waterways) right down to small-scale features (e.g. hedgerows, amenity spaces, gaps/infill spaces and landscaped elements with developments).
 Some of these features are protected and allocated as safeguarded open space within the Plan or through other important nature conservation designations.